 - This has to be better than nothing, right?

 Beginners suck.
 Or at least I do.

-Initially I used my Logitech HD C920 HD webcam for audio.
-That was pretty rough even after running it through Adobe Audition to reduce the noise.
+Initially, I used my Logitech HD C920 HD webcam for audio.
+That was rough, even after running it through Adobe Audition to reduce the noise.